CabraArretado/accountaboddies-back-end/README.md

 # accountaboddies-back-end

 Back-end repository of my Capstone Accountaboddies build in Django and Django REST.

 ### Due date 23th September.
 Updates comming.
-### App is not fully working yet!
+### API is not fully working yet!

-The app is supposed to authenticate and provide the data requested from the Front-End (To be build in React.js)
+The API is supposed to authenticate and provide the data requested from the Front-End (To be build in React.js).

 ## Installations and Configuration for the Django Rest Framework:
 1. Clone the repository to your machine.